-Taught Postgraduate Funding
+Taught Masters Funding

 For 2019-20, three fully-funded studentships from the National Institute for Health Research (NIHR) are available.
 Each studentship covers full fees at UK/EU level and provides a tax-free stipend of c.£14,000 to cover living costs.
 The studentships are awarded competitively on the basis of academic merit and the demonstration of a keen interest in working in Medical Statistics both during and beyond Masters study.
 Successful candidates will typically have attained, or will expect to attain, a 1st class or high 2:1 honours degree in Mathematics, Statistics or a closely related discipline.
 Students receiving NIHR funding are required to follow designated modules from the medical statistics’ pathways.